BMJ Article Transfer Service

 How to transfer your manuscript

-Providing authors with an easy and smooth submission and peer-review service is one of the most important aspects across all our journals.
+Providing authors with a quick, easy and smooth submission and peer-review service is one of the most important aspects across all our journals.

 We now ask all authors to select an alternate journal during the submission process.
 If a manuscript is rejected at any point during the submission or peer-review process then it will be automatically transferred to the selected alternate journal, together with all its attached files and peer reviews.